 Hello, let me tell you something about who I am.
 I was brought up on the Nottingham/Derbyshire border near Long Eaton, where I remained until I was thirty.
 Without a doubt, my passion for all things art can be attributed to both my father's and mother's side of the family, a lineage that has nurtured photographers, craft lovers, and artists.
-From as early as five years of age, I remember very clearly being drawn to art and was very fortunate that my parents were encouraging.
+From as early as five years of age, I remember very clearly being drawn to art and was extremely fortunate that my parents were encouraging.
 My late Auntie Marjorie was a major influence in my life, the most vivid childhood memory that I can recall is one of me sitting in the New Forest with a box of Winsor and Newton watercolours while she tutored me.

-I have exhibited in exhibitions solo and joint every year since 2003 enjoying the friendships and collaborations made along the way.
+I have displayed art in exhibitions solo and joint every year since 2003 enjoying the friendships and collaborations made along the way.
+I am a member of Peak District Artisans and Banks Mill Studios enjoying the opportunities each afford.
 Art demonstrating at art societies and groups is something I really adore along with leading workshops and working with community groups or schools.
-Since graduating from my master’s, I have worked freelance for various organisations such as Culture Syndicates, Derby University, Derbyshire County Council and Bright Ideas in Nottingham.
-I love being able to combine my two passions of art and heritage as one inspires the other.
+I believe greatly in encouraging everyone to become involved in art at whatever level it is good for the soul!

 I currently live a life I have worked hard to achieve spending three days researching and writing heritage reports for Planning and Design Practice in Derby and the other days spending time on my art I find one inspires the other and I have developed a deep understanding of buildings and their significance within the local landscape.

 For the future, I would like to increase my commissions for the past few years house portraits have been a pleasure to do for some lovely clients.
 It’s great to deliver artwork that means a great deal to someone.
 I have also produced wedding venue pieces as well as garden portraits.
 The spaces we share with others are so important and having those memories captured is a great gift.